gshipley/enterprise_training/EnterpriseManual.md

 ##**Adding entries using *nsupdate***

-Now that our BIND server is configured and started, we need to add a record for our broker node to BIND’s database.
+Now that our BIND server is configured and started, we need to add a record for our broker node to BIND's database.
 To accomplish this task, we will use the nsupdate command, which opens an interactive shell where we can perform commands, **using the 10.4.59.x address provided to you**:

 	# nsupdate -k ${keyfile}
 	> server 127.0.0.1